 The first step is to pinpoint which dates have the lowest-priced saver award availability.

-From any other North American gateway, a nonstop flight to Doha (DOH) that you find on American's search tool will always be operated by Qatar.
+If you do happen to find any nonstop flight between Doha and North America gateways mentioned above, it will always be operated by Qatar.
 And if American is selling award seats on these flights, you should be able to find the lowest-priced saver awards for those exact dates when booking with Qatar.

 Start Your Search from Qatar's Homepage